NSF 101: The Mentoring plan

 • How will you identify opportunities for your mentee that lie outside of your strengths as an individual mentor?

-• Can you form mentoring teams that can advise on different disciplines, career or life paths, connect postdocs excluded due to their ethnicity or race with mentors that have similar identities, further develop your knowledge and skills as a mentor?
+• Can you form mentoring teams that can advise on different disciplines, career or life paths, connect postdocs/graduate students excluded due to their ethnicity or race with mentors that have similar identities, further develop your knowledge and skills as a mentor?

 Assess progress

 • How will progress towards goals and mentorship quality be evaluated?
-Individual development plans can provide one route to goal setting that work well in some environments, or you and your mentee may find another method that is better suited to your goals, values and working styles.
+Individual development plans (IDP) can provide one route to goal setting that work well in some environments.
+When an NSF project provides substantial support to graduate students and postdocs, each individual is now required to have an IDP.
+Even where IDPs are not required, you and your mentee may find similar goal-setting activities that are well-suited to your goals, values and working styles.
+Online, interactive IDP resources can be found at myIDP.sciencecareers.org, chemidp.org and imaginephd.org.

 • How will you plan to co-create, revisit and revise your mentoring plan over time with your mentee?

-Intentionality in designing a postdoctoral mentoring plan can provide a foundation for the success of postdoctoral researchers who are vital to the scientific enterprise.
-Mentoring is key in enabling postdocs to bring forth their innovative ideas and reach their full potential while overcoming numerous barriers, particularly for those who have been excluded due to their ethnicity or race.
+Intentionality in designing a mentoring plan can provide a foundation for the success of postdoctoral and graduate student researchers who are vital to the scientific enterprise.
+Mentoring is key in enabling postdocs and graduate students to bring forth their innovative ideas and reach their full potential while overcoming numerous barriers, particularly for those who have been excluded due to their ethnicity or race.
 Mentees may also be facing additional common challenges, such as separation from support systems, immigration challenges, caregiver responsibilities or financial difficulties.

 About the Authors